Insulin resistance: Pathophysiology

 In normal metabolism, the elevated blood glucose instructs beta (β) cells in the Islets of Langerhans, located in the pancreas, to release insulin into the blood.
 The insulin makes insulin-sensitive tissues in the body (primarily skeletal muscle cells, adipose tissue, and liver) absorb glucose which provides energy as well as lowers blood glucose.
 The beta cells reduce insulin output as the blood glucose level falls, allowing blood glucose to settle at a constant of approximately 5 mmol/L (90 mg/dL).
 In an insulin-resistant person, normal levels of insulin do not have the same effect in controlling blood glucose levels.

 When the body produces insulin under conditions of insulin resistance, the cells are unable to absorb or use it as effectively and it stays in the bloodstream.
 Certain cell types such as fat and muscle cells require insulin to absorb glucose and when these cells fail to respond adequately to circulating insulin, blood glucose levels rise.
 The liver normally helps regulate glucose levels by reducing its secretion of glucose in the presence of insulin.
 However, in insulin resistance, this normal reduction in the liver's glucose production may not occur, further contributing to elevated blood glucose.

 Insulin resistance in fat cells results in reduced uptake of circulating lipids and increased hydrolysis of stored triglycerides.
 This leads to elevated free fatty acids in the blood plasma and can further worsen insulin resistance.
 Since insulin is the primary hormonal signal for energy storage into fat cells, which tend to retain their sensitivity in the face of hepatic and skeletal muscle resistance, insulin resistance stimulates the formation of new fatty tissue and accelerates weight gain.
+Brain cells also require insulin, such that insulin resistance in the brain is implicated in neurodegenerative disease.
+(Although insulin does not cross the blood-brain barrier natively, it can do so by carrier-mediated transport systems.)